 Season ticket sales continue to trickle in and are the highest ever at this stage.
 Attendances to date are down on last year but higher than pre-pandemic numbers.

-Bath City Youth are far more engaged with Andy Laker nowgot involved.
-130 free tickets have been made available to the youth members, with sales to parents.
+Bath City Youth are far more engaged with Andy Laker now our point of contact.
+130 free season tickets have been made available to the youth members, with sales to parents resulting too.
 The next few games will give a better sense of how this is working, we may do eg a “Bring your dad for a fiver”.
 It’s good to see them running round the stands in their strips, buying ice creams etc. Andy is very responsive and sends reminder emails out during the week.

 The Volunteer BBQ needs a larger group to work on ideas and implementation.